Presidency of George W. Bush: Environmental policies

 In March 2001, the Bush administration announced that it would not implement the Kyoto Protocol, an international treaty signed in 1997 that required nations to reduce their greenhouse gas emissions.
 The administration argued that ratifying the treaty would unduly restrict U.S. growth while failing to adequately limit emissions from developing nations.
 The administration questioned the scientific consensus on climate change.
 Bush stated that he believed global warming is real and a serious problem, although he asserted that there existed a "debate over whether it's man-made or naturally caused".
 The Bush administration's stance on global warming remained controversial in the scientific and environmental communities.
 Critics alleged that the administration misinformed the public and did not do enough to reduce carbon emissions and deter global warming.

 On January 6, 2009, President Bush designated the world's largest protected marine area.
 The Pacific Ocean habitat includes the Mariana Trench and the waters and corals surrounding three uninhabited islands in the Northern Mariana Islands, Rose Atoll in American Samoa, and seven islands along the equator.

 Other legislation

 In July 2002, following several accounting scandals such as the Enron scandal, Bush signed the Sarbanes–Oxley Act into law.
 The act expanded reporting requirements for public companies Shortly after the start of his second term, Bush signed the Class Action Fairness Act of 2005, which had been a priority of his administration and part of his broader goal of instituting tort reform.
 The act was designed to remove most class action lawsuits from state courts to federal courts, which were regarded as less sympathetic to plaintiffs in class action suits.

+Minorities, civil rights and affirmative action

+Bush endorsed civil rights and appointed blacks, women and gays to high positions.
+The premier cabinet position, Secretary of State, went to Colin Powell (2001–2005), the first Black appointee at that high a level.
+He was followed by Condoleezza Rice (2005–2009), the first Black woman.
+Attorney General Alberto Gonzales (2005–2007) was and remains in 2024 the highest appointed Hispanic in the history of American government.
+In addition Bush appointed the first senior officials who were publicly gay.
+However he campaigned against quotas, and warned that affirmative action that involved quotas were unacceptable.
+He deliberately selected minorities known as opponents of affirmative action for key civil rights positions.
+Thus in 2001 Bush nominated Linda Chavez to be the first Latina in the cabinet as Secretary of Labor.
+She had to withdraw when it was reported that a decade earlier she had hired an illegal immigrant.